Skip to main content

 CSS Variable Catalog

 Qrvey publishes a reference of variables that you can use.
-Typical categories include:
+Typical categories include the following:

 Note: Chart-specific styles such as axis fonts, data label colors, and series colors are controlled by themes rather than CSS variables.
-Use widget CSS variables for UI Chrome and panel-level styling.
-Use themes for chart internals.
+Use the provided CSS variables to customize widget UI controls, such as dashboard panels.
+Use the built-in Style Themes to customize styles for charts and metrics.

 Variable Definition Location

-Add your variable definitions to your application stylesheet so they load with your core styles.
+Define your Qrvey CSS variables in the same location as your core application classes.
 You can attach variables to a container element that wraps the widget or define them globally depending on your scope preferences.
 Common approaches include the following:

 • Attach variables directly to the widget element.
-For a dashboard widget the element is curve-dashboard.
+For a dashboard widget, the element is qrvey-dashboard.

 Example